 What is the festival all about?

-It is a special experience to walk around the field while balloons are filled and take off.
-Even the days when you miss the mass ascension from the field, you can still see the amazing balloons flying above the city.
+We experienced the Mass Ascension in two ways.
+It is a special experience to walk around the field while balloons are being filled and take off.

 Why is it good for kids?

-Our kids loved this festival when we went back in 2016.
-There are so many fun balloons to watch.
+Our kids loved this festival when we went in 2016.
+Okay mostly Levi as Isaac was only 1.
+There are so many fun balloons of all different styles to watch.
 It is a very special event.

-A favorite event for the kids is the Special Shape Rodeo where the unique shaped balloons take flight.
-This one is especially fun for the kids where they can spot all the unique shaped balloons like a barn, Yoda, penguins, an elephant and many more.
+This one is especially fun for the kids because they can spot all the unique shaped balloons.
+We saw ones shaped like a barn, Yoda, penguins, an elephant and so many more.

 The festival is a magical experience that combines the wonder of flight with the vibrant spirit of New Mexico.